Call Now

 How to Host a Blood Drive Fundraiser

-Have you always dreamed of saving lives, but didn’t have the trust fund to go to medical school?
-Well there’s another way to give the gift of life without a scalpel.
-Your company, school, church or team can lend a hand, or rather arm, in the effort to save lives by hosting a blood drive fundraiser.
+Have you always dreamed of saving lives, but didn't have the trust fund to go to medical school?
+Well there's another way to give the gift of life without a scalpel.

 Doubt the benefit of a charity blood drive in your community?
 Well check out these hard facts from www.cancer.org: